-Surprise medical billing – also known as “balance billing” – is one of the most pressing affordability concerns facing American patients and families.
-Right now, most states allow a doctor to bill a patient for any balance that may be outstanding after the health insurance provider pays its share, based on its contract with the doctor and hospital.
-But those charges become truly problematic for patients when out-of-network providers—who are not bound by contractual, in-network rate agreements with an insurance provider—bill patients for the entire remaining balance.
+Surprise medical billing – also known as “balance billing” – made it harder for patients to afford necessary medical care, and even bankrupted families, often when they least expected it.
+Prior to passage of the No Surprises Act, a doctor could bill or charge a patient for any outstanding balance after a health insurance provider paid its share, based on its contract with the doctor and hospital.
+Those charges became truly problematic for patients when out-of-network providers — who are not bound by contractual, in-network rate agreements with an insurance provider — billed patients for the entire remaining balance, often far exceeding the actual cost of care.

-Importantly, not all doctors or local hospitals are the culprits behind surprise medical bills.
+Not all doctors or local hospitals are the culprits behind out-of-network charges.
 The real issue is when clinical specialists or providers choose not to participate in health insurance providers’ networks – or if they do not meet the standards for inclusion in a network – and can then demand a blank check from patients for their services.

 These specialty providers are likely to charge substantially more than their peers in other specialties, not accept private insurance, and are not actively chosen by patients.
-Studies have found that surprise medical bills are most likely to come from emergency medicine physicians, anesthesiologists, radiologists, and pathologists.
+Studies have found that out-of-network charges are most likely to come from emergency medicine physicians, anesthesiologists, radiologists, and pathologists.

 FOR EXAMPLE, ONE STUDY FOUND THAT: